yannguillemaud/ChatOS/README.md

 A client can send a message to a connected client on the server with the following format:
 - OPCode : 6 (byte)
 - Number of bytes encoding the other client's pseudonym (int)
 - Specified client's pseudonym encoded
-- Number of bytes encoding the message (long)
+- Number of bytes encoding the message (int)
 - Endoded message

 #### Server Response
 The server will respond to tell to the client if the addressee's pseudonym is linked to an existing connected client.